Vegetarian Eggplant Quesadilla Recipe

 Need Dipping Sauce?

 No quesadilla is quite complete until there's a dipping sauce to seal the deal.
 For my sauce, I decided to keep it simple and light.
-It's something you'll for sure enjoy!
+It's something you'll enjoy for sure!

 These eggplant quesadillas are a touch drab in appearance but bursting with flavor!
 The bits of eggplant are perfectly seasoned and very tender.
 The double use of both dill and basil in the eggplant and dip works to freshen the dish and excite the palate.
 Synchronously, the saltiness of the Parmesan rounds out the sweetness of the wilted onion.
 What more can I really say?
 It's one of those "thinking outside the box" style recipes that's worth giving a go.
 Thank you for reading.
 Comments and suggestions are always appreciated!